giscan/geonode_custom_docs/additionnal_app.md

    in our database.
 Create and edit a new file called `my_app/admin.py` and make it look like the this:

     from my_app.models import Poll
     from django.contrib import admin

     admin.site.register(Poll)

-   Run the development server and explore the polls app in the Django Admin by pointing your browser to http://<geonode_host>/admin/ and logging in with the credentials you specified in `.env` file.
+   Run the development server and explore the polls app in the Django Admin by pointing your browser to http://<geonode_host>/admin/ and logging in with the credentials you specified in `Docker SPC GeoNode .env` file.

 ![](img/admin_top.png)

-   You can see all of the other apps that are installed as part of your GeoNode project, but we are specifically interested in the Polls app for now.
+   You can see all of the other apps that are installed as part of your GeoNode project, but we are specifically interested in the My_app app for now.

    ![](img/admin_polls.png)